 - A business looking for a mobile focused, text message support

 - Integration with Facebook messenger to fully leverage the unique power of the platform

 As another cloud based business phone system, Telzio continues the trend of cost-effective yet featured packed.
 With local and toll free numbers in over 60 countries, you can adopt a centralized cloud phone system with unlimited call flows, unlimited SIP accounts, and unlimited extensions.
-Telzio offers a usage based pricing model, but with unlimited extensions and call flows, no matter the size of your business you can ensure every team member will have their own extension.
+Telzio offers a usage based pricing model, similar to the Amazon Connect pricing structure, but with unlimited extensions and call flows, no matter the size of your business you can ensure every team member will have their own extension.